bahelms/super_perfundo/posts/drafts/1-13_recursive-trie.md

 A trie is one of those fancy data structures you may have heard nerds at work throw around in discourse at the coffee machine.
 No need to feel intimidated;
-it's just a type of tree!
+it's just a tree!
 I love how easy that is to remember.
 I've seen it pronounced as "try", but I like the other origin
 better: a tree used for fast re**trie**val.
 The most popular use case I've seen for it is to compare similar strings.
-For example, spell checking, auto-completion, or language filtering.
+For example: spell checking, auto-completion, or language filtering.

 ### The trie in all its glory